jsphRadford/node_react/README.md

 # node_react
- Project learning node and react
+My project learning node and react.
+ The project is to create a fully functional social network site using MERN stack technology.